tamunoWoks/drivers_assessment/README.md

 4. Alberta has a demerit point system where a fully licenced (non-learner, non-probationary) driver is suspended when they accumulate:
    **= 15points.**

+5. When passing a large truck on a two-way highway, a driver should: